moverwater/CalibratedCPP/calibratedcpp-beast/README.md

 The age dependent birth-death model describes a population where the lifetime of individuals are drawn from an arbitrary distribution and give birth to new individuals at a constant rate $\lambda$.

 `CalibratedAgeDependentBirthDeathModel` takes as inputs:
 - `lifetimeDistribution`: A `ParametricDistribution` object describing the lifetimes of the individuals.
-Currently, the implementation only supports Erlang distributed lifetimes, $\Gamma(\theta,k)$ for integer $k$.
+Currently, the implementation only supports Erlang distributed lifetimes, $\Gamma(k,\theta)$ for integer $k$.
 - `birthRate`: The rate at which individuals give birth to new individuals.
 - `rho`: The probability with which each extant individual is sampled.